Creating a Portrait

 Behind the Idea: Bugs and Birthstones

 A few summers ago I undertook one of my most challenging and most enjoyable projects to date.
 Most of you have probably seen my Bugs and Birthstones work, and today I wanted to share a bit about how I came up with and developed the idea.
-It started with Guelph Bug Day, a local eventContinue reading “Behind the Idea: Bugs and Birthstones”
+August’s birthstone, a peridot, paired with a green shieldContinueContinue reading “Behind the Idea: Bugs and Birthstones”

 Drawing White Fur